How to Break Out of an Art Rut

 Read my blog post titled How I Find Inspiration as an Artist and Some Ideas to Keep You Going.
-There, I share the mentality I have adopted that helps me stay inspired and keep creative blocks at bay!
+Over there, I share the mental attitudes I have adopted that helps me stay inspired and keep creative blocks at bay.

 Practical Life Tips to Get You Back Into the Flow of Creation